carverauto/serviceradar-media/slides.md

 over the past several years on various projects.

 Kevin and I also most recently worked together at a threat intelligence company funded by In-Q-Tel.
-Kevin created and developed Fume.App, a platform for serverless deployment of web applications and cloud functions.
+Kevin also created and developed Fume.App, a platform for serverless deployment of web applications and cloud functions.

 Shruti is the newest member to our team and has been a great addition.
-Shruti and I worked together on the Mage.AI opensource data transformation orchestration project, contributing several new features.
+Shruti and I worked together on the Mage.AI opensource ETL orchestration tool, contributing several new features.
 Prior to that, she was an SRE at Amazon worked on the platform engineering team at Twitter.

 -->